New York, NY: September 28, 2015

 Hreflang and Geo-Targeting Explained

-International Search Summit will be held Monday, September 29 at the Sheraton New York Times Square.
-The seminar will begin promptly at 8:30 am; please arrive at least 15 minutes early to register and pick up your course materials.
+Note: Workshops will be held Monday, September 28 at the Westin Times Square, .7 miles from the Sheraton.
+For details on this location change, click here.
+The seminar will begin promptly at 9:00 am; please arrive at least 15 minutes early to register and pick up your course materials.
 Breakfast, lunch and snacks will be served.

 What Past Delegates Have Said: